hamen/from-god-activity-to-mvp/README.md

-# from-god-activity-to-mvp
+# From God Activity to MVP

-Part of GDG Geneva event
+This is the demo app I used for the GDG Geneva event http://www.meetup.com/Google-Developer-Group-Geneva/events/232367406/.